 - A personal study office, when available, and use of a phone for local calls and fax machine for local faxes

 Note: The School of Law does not compensate Visiting Scholars or Visiting Researchers.
 Visiting Scholars and Visiting Researchers arrange independently to finance their expenses, such as travel and living expenses and sundry expenses associated with their research (costs of copying, paper, supplies and similar items, if any).
 SLU LAW does not provide monetary, research or other support for international Visiting Scholars or Visiting Researchers.

-Please contact Professor Ira H. Trako, assistant director for the Center for International and Comparative Law, for questions or to apply at email@example.com.
+Please contact Professor Ira H. Trako, associate director for the Center for International and Comparative Law, for questions or to apply at firstname.lastname@example.org.
 The Center for International and Comparative Law faculty members will review each application and issue a decision.

 An applicant's file is complete when Prof. Ira Trako has received the following information:

 - Official TOEFL or IELTS score.
 We recommend a minimum TOEFL iBT score of 90 or paper-based score of 577.
 Our recommended minimum IELTS score is 7.0.
 Exceptions may apply if the applicant graduated from an English-speaking institution or taught classes in English.

 - Current résumé